What Insurance Covers for Elder Care in Connecticut

 Adult day care

-If your parent is a veteran, they may qualify for Aid & Attendance benefits, which can provide additional monthly income to help pay for care.
-This benefit is often overlooked and can add $1,000–$2,000+ per month depending on the situation.
+If your parent is a veteran (or surviving spouse), they may qualify for Aid & Attendance, a VA benefit that provides additional monthly income to help pay for care.

 Confused about what applies to your parent?